ebu/ebu-tt-live-toolkit/docs/source/scripts_and_their_functions.rst

 User Input Producer
 -------------------
 This is a web page that adds a user interface and various configurations to the Simple Producer.
 First, start a consumer or a handover node node (``ebu-user-input-consumer``, ``ebu-user-input-forwarder`` or a handover node from the command line.
 Then, in your browser, open ``ebu_tt_live/ui/user_input_producer/user_input_producer.html`` and click 'Connect'.
 Select the sending mode (manual, scheduled or asynchronous).
 You should see the documents arriving in the command line window where ``ebu-user-input-consumer`` is listening.
-See detailed instructions here: `<user_input_producer.html>`__.
+See detailed instructions here: :doc:`user_input_producer`.

 User Input Consumer
 -------------------